FOR VISITORS WITH SPECIAL NEEDS

 PARKING - Bring along your hometown dashboard parking permit from your personal vehicle if you plan to rent a vehicle in Las Vegas.
 Out-of-state permits are recognized.
 Temporary disabled parking permits are available through the Nevada Department of Motor Vehicles.
 Contact them in advance for an application at DMV Special Plates, 775-684-4750, in Carson City, or visit www.dmvnv.com.
 A physician's statement will be required.
 Alternatively, valet parking is available at most hotels.

 OVERHEAD WALKWAY - There are several four-corner overhead walkway locations on the Strip.
 The first set of walkways is located on the corner of Las Vegas Boulevard (the Strip) and Tropicana Avenue, which connects the blocks where the MGM Grand, Tropicana, Excalibur and New York-New York are located.
-The second set is on the corner of Flamingo Road and Las Vegas Boulevard connecting the blocks where Bally's, Bellagio, Caesars Palace and Flamingo (next to Bill's Gamblin' Hall) are located.
-The third walkway set is located on Spring Mountain Road and Las Vegas Boulevard, which connects the corners where Treasure Island, the Fashion Show mall, The Venetian and Wynn are located.
+The second set is connecting Park MGM and the Showcase Mall/Hard Rock Cafe.
+The third set is on the corner of Flamingo Road and Las Vegas Boulevard connecting the blocks where Bally's, Bellagio, Caesars Palace and Flamingo (next to The Cromwell) are located.
+The fourth walkway set is located on Spring Mountain Road and Las Vegas Boulevard, which connects the corners where Treasure Island, the Fashion Show mall, The Venetian and Wynn are located.
 Some walkways have direct access into the resorts.
 Escalators and elevators are available at all locations.
 In addition, there is a direct-connect walkway from the front of Planet Hollywood to CityCenter accessing ARIA, The Cosmopolitan and Crystals shopping center.
-Also, there is a walkway connecting Veer Towers, Crystals and Mandarin Oriental.
+Also, there is a walkway connecting Veer Towers, Crystals and Waldorf Astoria.

 FREMONT STREET EXPERIENCE - This unique experience was created by closing Fremont Street (Downtown) to vehicular traffic, making it an outdoor pedestrian mall and doming it with the most fantastic light show you'll ever see!
 This area is accessible and wheelchair-friendly.